publiclab/spectral-workbench/README.md

 2. Install gems with `bundle install` from the rails root folder.
 You may need to run `bundle update` if you have older gems in your environment.
 3. Copy and configure config/database.yml from config/database.yml.example, using a new empty database you've created.
 Do the same thing for config/config.yml file copying it from config/config.yml.example file.
 4. Initialize database with `bundle exec rake db:setup`
-5. Install static assets (like external javascript libraries, fonts) with `bower install`
+5. Install static assets (like external javascript libraries, fonts) with `yarn install`
 6. Start rails with `bundle exec passenger start` from the Rails root and open http://localhost:3000 in a web browser.
 (For some, just `passenger start` will work; adding `bundle exec` ensures you're using the version of passenger you just installed with Bundler.)

 Sign in instructions: